rezaAdinepour/License-Plate-Recognition/README.md

-# Automatic_Number_Plate_Recognition
+# Automatic License Plate Recognition
-Simple Automatic Number Plate Recognition on Image
+I used image processing algorithm for license plate recognition on images.